What’s the difference between a Lasting Power of Attorney and Deputyship?

-Are deputies and LPAs the same thing?
+Is a deputy and an LPA the same thing?

 An LPA gives your trusted family member or friend the legal authority to make decisions on your behalf, once you no longer have the capacity or wish to make decisions for yourself.
 You can only appoint an Attorney under an LPA if you have the mental capacity to understand what you are doing at that time.

 A deputy is usually a family member or friend who is appointed by the Court of Protection after you have lost the mental capacity to make decisions about property and finances or health and welfare.
 Whilst similar to an LPA, the Court will require information about the person to be protected and their financial position.
 The Court also requires an assessment confirming they lack the capacity to make decisions for themselves and a commitment from the person wanting to be appointed that they will abide by the requirements that are in place to protect the person requiring assistance.